 Read my full Plant Therapy Review for why they are my go-to company.

-- Add a drop or two on the feet or add to a foot bath for fungal foot infections such as athlete’s foot.
+- Add a drop or two of cinnamon essential oil on the feet or add to a foot bath for fungal foot infections such as athlete’s foot.

 - To repel flies, apply diluted cinnamon oil to exposed skin and dab on clothing.
 (This works on biting flies too!)

 - Feeling down?
-Diffuse cinnamon oil in your home or office.
+Diffuse cinnamon essential oil in your home or office.
 It is a known antidepressant.